personium/website/src/getting-started/appdev-process.md

 ## Box and bar file installation

-The application needs to take the same data structure on Box in order to perform the intended behavior regardless of which data subject Cell is used.
-In Personium, before the user of the application uses the application, Box installation is performed using the bar file that defines the data structure of the data subject Cell, and the application-specific data structure is built on Box.
+The app needs to make sure that the same data structure is inside any data subject Cell's Box in order to perform the intended behavior.
+In Personium, before the user can start using the app, Box installation is required.
+Bar file is to be installed that defines the app-specific data structure of the box.
 Please refer to the following documents for details.

 * [Box installation](../apiref/007_Box_install.md)
 * [bar file](../apiref/301_Bar_File.md)